-To begin formatting the alignment of a cell, double-click the spreadsheet file that contains the cell value you want to rotate vertically.
+Step 1: To begin formatting the alignment of a cell, open the spreadsheet file that contains the cell value you want to rotate vertically.

-If you have a lot of data in your cell and want to split up your vertical text into two columns, then select your cell, click your mouse in the formula bar at the point where you want to insert the line break, then hold the Alt key and press Enter on your keyboard.
+You may have a lot of data in your cell and want to split up your vertical text into two columns.
+First, select your cell.
+You can then click your mouse in the formula bar at the point where you want to insert the line break.
+Finally, hold the Alt key and press Enter on your keyboard.
 The result will look something like the image below.